This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- You will need to lie flat and still in bed for a few hours.
-Caregivers will help you roll from side to side.
+You will need to lie flat and still in bed for a few hours.
+Healthcare providers will help you roll from side to side.
 If an artery in your groin was used for the procedure, you must keep your leg straight.
-Do not bend it until your caregiver tells you it is okay.
+Do not bend it until your healthcare provider tells you it is okay.
 Your healthcare provider will also tell you when it is okay to get out of bed.
-Call your caregiver before you get up for the first time.
-If you feel weak or dizzy after you get up, sit or lie down right away and call your caregiver.
+Call your healthcare provider before you get up for the first time.
+If you feel weak or dizzy after you get up, sit or lie down right away and call your healthcare provider.

 - A temporary pacemaker is a device that helps your heart beat at a normal speed and in a regular rhythm.
 It is connected to the wires that were put into your heart muscle during your procedure.
 The wires may then be connected to a small pacemaker outside of your body.
 You may need this pacemaker treatment just for a short time.

 - Antibiotics help treat or prevent an infection caused by bacteria.